2022 in public domain: Countries with life + 80 years

 Spain, Colombia, and Equatorial Guinea have a copyright term of life + 80 years.
 For Spain this is for creators who died before 1987.
 The list is sorted alphabetically and includes a notable work of the creator's that entered the public domain on 1 January 2022.

 United States

-All sheet music published in 1926 entered the public domain.
 Under the Music Modernization Act, tens of thousands of sound recordings that were published before 1923 entered the public domain on 1 January 2022.
 The Library of Congress says that this will result in "Increased public and online access to previously unavailable recordings and expanded opportunities to explore the earliest days of our sound recording heritage."
-Sound recordings that were first published after December 31, 1922, have not yet entered the public domain.
+The sound recordings that entered the public domain under the MMA included performances by Mamie Smith, Ethel Waters, Sophie Tucker, Jelly Roll Morton, Vess L. Ossman, Bert Williams, William Murray, Harry Lauder, Enrico Caruso, Pablo Casals, Sergei Rachmaninoff, Edward "Kid" Ory, Europe's Society Orchestra, the Sousa Band, Jules Levy, Anna Chandler, Fanny Brice, Marion Harris, Nora Bayes, Al Jolson, John Steel, Joe Schenck, and Peerless Quartet.
+Sound recordings that were first published in 1923 or later would not enter the public domain until 100 years after their respective dates of publication.

+Under the Copyright Term Extension Act, sheet music published in 1926 entered the public domain, including the compositions of "Bye Bye Blackbird", King Oliver's song "Snag It", Jelly Roll Morton's "Black Bottom Stomp", George Gershwin's song "Someone to Watch Over Me", "Are You Lonesome Tonight?", and "Ke Kali Nei Au" (later known as the "Hawaiian Wedding Song").

-Under the Copyright Term Extension Act, books published in 1926, films released in 1926, and other works published in 1926 entered the public domain in 2022.
+Additionally, all books published in 1926, films released in 1926, and other works published in 1926 entered the public domain in 2022.
+Unpublished works by authors who died in 1951 also entered the public domain.